MrCull/GitHub-Repo-ReadMe-Dead-Link-Finder/README.md

 It is surprising how many active GitHub repos have bad links in their README.md files!

-If you have reached this Repo page because it has found a bad link in one of your repo's README.md files then please consider showing you appreciation by giving this Repo a Star
+If you have reached this Repo page because it has found a bad link in one of your repo's README.md files then please consider showing you appreciation by giving this Repo a Star.

-See example of the program in action (it finds a Repo with a bad link in it's README.md after about 30 second)...
+See an example of the program in action (it finds a Repo with a bad link in it's README.md after about 30 seconds)...
 ![Image](deadlink-finder-example.gif)